Hardik Pandya misses 'greatest gift' Agastya, fans love father-son picture on Instagram

 Also Read | Natasa Stankovic Wishes Husband Hardik Pandya On His Birthday; Shares Unseen Pictures

-Natasa Stankovic is a Serbian dancer and a Bollywood actor.
+Natasa Stankovic is a Serbian dancer and a Bollywood actor, who has been in the industry since the last 6-7 years.
 While she got engaged to Hardik Pandya on January 1 earlier this year, the two got married sometime in May, i.e. during the coronavirus-induced India lockdown phase.
 On July 30, the couple had a son whom they named Agastya.

 While the Dream11 IPL 2020 season launched on September 19, the cricketer has remained in UAE since then.
 On September 30, i.e. the Hardik Pandya son two-month birth anniversary date, the couple celebrated the occasion by sharing some adorable pictures on their social media accounts.
 Here is a look at some of the pictures shared by both Hardik Pandya and Natasa Stankovic of their son during the Dream11 IPL 2020 run.